shelbyspees/speesblog/_posts/2015-04-05-apprenticeship.md

 <br><br>

-These patterns are less relevant right this second but I might as well categorize them like I did the others.
+These last patterns are less relevant right this second but I might as well categorize them like I did the others.

 <h2 class="" id="motivation">Motivation</h2>